rohanakut/AndroidSensors/README.md

 Currently the sensors give a single value as an output.
 I am working on giving our streams of sensor values and it will be given in the susequent versions.
 In order to get the sensor values first initialise the sensor. **The sensor needs to be initialised only once.**
 Once the sensor is initialised the value can be accessed at any time.
+Refer example for detailed implementation.

 Things to be completed in the subsequent Versions:
 1. Implement the stream for every sensor